simonspa/corryvreckan/src/modules/Tracking4D/README.md

 * `min_hits_on_track`: Minium number of associated clusters needed to create a track, equivalent to the minimum number of planes required for each track.
 Default value is `6`.
 * `exclude_dut`: Boolean to choose if the DUT plane is included in the track finding.
 Default value is `true`.
 * `require_detectors`: Names of detectors which are required to have a cluster on the track.
 If a track does not have a cluster from all detectors listed here, it is rejected.
 If empty, no detector is required.
 Default is empty.
 * `timestamp_from`: Defines the detector which provides the track timestamp.
-This detector also needs to be set as `required_detector`.
+This detector is by default added to `required_detector`.
 If empty, the average timestamp of all clusters on the track will be used.
 Empty by default.
 * `track_model`: Select the track model used for reconstruction.
 A simple line fit ignoring scattering (`straightline`) and a General-Broken-Lines (`gbl`) are currently supported.
 Defaults to  `straightline`.
 * `momentum`: Set the beam momentum.
 Defaults to 5 GeV
 * `volume_scattering`: Select if volume scattering will be taken into account - defaults to false